krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 The following options are available:

 **-maxlife** *time*
-    (:ref:`getdate` string) sets the maximum lifetime of a password
+    (:ref:`getdate` string) Sets the maximum lifetime of a password.

 **-minlife** *time*
-    (:ref:`getdate` string) sets the minimum lifetime of a password
+    (:ref:`getdate` string) Sets the minimum lifetime of a password.

 **-minlength** *length*
-    sets the minimum length of a password
+    Sets the minimum length of a password.

 **-minclasses** *number*
-    sets the minimum number of character classes required in a password.
+    Sets the minimum number of character classes required in a password.
 The five character classes are lower case, upper case, numbers, punctuation, and whitespace/unprintable characters.

 **-history** *number*
-    sets the number of past keys kept for a principal.
+    Sets the number of past keys kept for a principal.
 This option is not supported with the LDAP KDC database module.

 **-maxfailure** *maxnumber*
-    sets the maximum number of authentication failures before the principal is locked.
+    Sets the maximum number of authentication failures before the principal is locked.
 Authentication failures are only tracked for principals which require preauthentication.

 **-failurecountinterval** *failuretime*
-    (:ref:`getdate` string) sets the allowable time between authentication failures.
+    (:ref:`getdate` string) Sets the allowable time between authentication failures.
 If an authentication failure happens after *failuretime* has elapsed since the previous failure, the number of authentication failures is reset to 1.

 **-lockoutduration** *lockouttime*
-    (:ref:`getdate` string) sets the duration for which the principal is locked from authenticating if too many authentication failures occur without the specified failure count interval elapsing.
+    (:ref:`getdate` string) Sets the duration for which the principal is locked from authenticating if too many authentication failures occur without the specified failure count interval elapsing.
     A duration of 0 means forever.